mtygesen/aic-lib/searching/README.md

 # Searching Algorithms in C++
-All the searching algorithms works for all data types.
+All the search algorithms work for all data types.

 ## Algorithms Implemented